Aeshaa/starter-hugo-academic/content/project/Climate_Change/index.md

 Surprising, right?
 Take a minute and think about how is this possible.

 I did this project as a part of an assignment for the course CSE 578 - Data Visualization I took during my Master's degree.
-The main aim of the assignment was to create two charts demonstrating contrasting views with the challenge of using the same dataset for both.
+The main aim of the assignment was to think outside the box and create two charts to demonstrate contrasting views.
+The challenge here was to use the same dataset for both.

 I chose to present contrasting perspectives on Global Warming to examine the rate at which climate change has unfolded over the last century and derive insights into whether it is caused by human activities or simply natural climate fluctuations.